 So I have read every blog, training plan, article etc linked to running a marathon and how to train for a marathon.
-I had decided that I was going to follow the Women’s Running Magazine beginners plan which was a 16 week plan.
-That means that serious training was to kick off on the 23rd December.
-As my last post says, I have been building a base, but all of it was running without a plan, a pace or any distance in mind – junk miles as some like to call it.
+I had decided that I was going to follow the Women’s Running Magazine beginners plan.
+It is a 16-week plan.
+That means that serious training is to kick off on the 23rd of December.
+As my last post says (read here), I have been building a base.
+All of it is running without a plan, a pace or any distance in mind – junk miles as some like to call it.

-My dad was an amazing man, and was very brave in dealing with this nasty disease.
+My dad was an amazing man.
+He was very brave in dealing with this vile disease.
 If there is ever a time that I feel like skipping a training run, or think that it’s too hard, I need to remember the struggle and battle that he faced every day!